Skip to Content

 Zakaib feels as if people who have never hunted before think hunters don’t appreciate animals and have no respect.
 Hunting has existed since prehistoric times, going back two million years.
 It’s a part of human nature and plays a role in stopping overpopulation.
 “I get sad when I put a bad shot to a deer,” Zakaib said.
 “I feel like a common misconception is that hunters don’t care about what they’re shooting, but they actually do, so when a bad shot is made it is pretty sad to see,” After an animal is shot, Zakaib makes sure to pray for the animal.

 Deer hunting requires a lot of attention, Zakaib describes how he waits for certain deer because they are bigger, have a longer life, and tend to have more antlers.
-Shooting the deer in the right sport is important to minimize suffering, reduce the risk of injury and the deer running off, and ensure the quality of the meat.
+Shooting the deer in the right spot is important to minimize suffering, reduce the risk of injury and the deer running off, and ensure the quality of the meat.
 “The heart is the most humane shot but the hardest.
 So typically double lung is the best shot and deer will die within ten minutes,” he said.

 Hunting offers a way to connect with nature, by providing opportunities to spend time outdoors and experience the natural world.
 It comes with challenges of learning precision and practice.
 As hunters experience the thrill of the chase, learn new skills, and be present in nature it offers a sense of calmness and satisfaction.